 - complimenting a person raised in the United States on their English simply because they are not white

 - telling a person with obesity that they should eat less

 - making assumptions about someone based on their religion, age, or class

 - deliberately not using a transgender person’s preferred pronouns

 - underrepresenting different races, sexualities, and disabilities in the media

 - being unwilling to find stereotypical or derogatory sports team names offensive

-- using outdated and offensive terminology, such as, “That’s so gay”
+- using offensive terminology, such as, “That’s so gay”

 - considering certain people to be of more value than others based on their ethnicity, class, or sexuality